 Georgia State Income Tax 2026

-Georgia reduced its flat income tax rate from 5.49% to 5.39% in 2026.
-The state is on a legislated glide path to reach 4.99% by 2029, subject to revenue triggers.
+Georgia cut its flat income tax rate to 4.99% for 2026 under HB 463 (signed May 2026, retroactive to 1 January 2026), down from 5.19% in 2025.
+The law sets a long-term path of 0.125-point annual reductions toward 3.99%, subject to revenue triggers.
 Georgia transitioned from a graduated bracket system to this flat rate starting in 2024.
 Social Security is not taxed.
 Retirees age 65+ may exclude up to $65,000 of retirement income per person.

 2026 Rate Change: Georgia's Flat Tax Glide Path